This is what you need to do to get upgraded to business class

-Flying soon?
-We asked several airline industry insiders for their top tips on securing an upgrade.
+Jetting off soon?
+We asked several airline industry insiders for their top tips on securing that leather seat

-The other day, my father was regaling me with tales from the glowing heyday of his 1980s business career — a period of gigantic mobile phones, two-tone shirts, power suits and, in his case at least, very impressive hair.
-He told me that, on many occasions, he and his colleagues would fly on Concorde London to New York in the morning, have a lunch meeting in Manhattan, and then fly home that afternoon in time for supper — all set against a backdrop of tinkling champagne flutes and complimentary Dom Perignon at 30,000 feet.
-These times now seem as distant to us, in some ways, as Shakespearean England or the Triassic Period.
-Concorde is long departed.
+Not long ago, my father was regaling me with tales from the glowing heyday of his 1980s business career – a period of gigantic mobile phones, two-tone shirts, power suits and, in his case at least, very impressive hair.
+He told me that, on many occasions, he and his colleagues would fly on Concorde, London to New York, in the morning, have a lunch meeting in Manhattan, and then fly home that afternoon in time for supper, all set against a backdrop of tinkling Champagne flutes and complimentary Dom Perignon at 30,000 feet.
+Those times now seem as distant to us, in some ways, as Shakespearean England or the Triassic Period.
+Concorde has long departed.
 No-one flies for business anymore, really.
-And it’s very much a bring-your-own-Dom Perignon policy, I find.
-Still, that does mean that there are fresh opportunities to be had for the upwardly mobile Economy-class traveller.
-So here’s how you might secure an upgrade to Business Class.
+And it’s very much a bring-your-own-Dom-Perignon policy, I find.
+Still, that does mean that there are fresh opportunities to be had for the upwardly mobile economy-class traveller.
+So, with that in mind, here’s how you might secure an upgrade...

 Let them know if it’s your honeymoon (or wedding anniversary)